pokerfuse online poker news

 What happened to FOX Bet and how does it relate to FanDuel Poker?

-What deposit and withdrawal options would FanDuel Poker likely offer?
+What deposit and withdrawal options will FanDuel Poker likely offer?

-How would a FanDuel Poker loyalty program compare to PokerStars Rewards?
+How will a FanDuel Poker loyalty program compare to PokerStars Rewards?

 FanDuel currently runs its own loyalty program for sports and casino, while PokerStars has its Stars Rewards program.
 An integration might result in a unified rewards system that allows players to earn points across all gambling verticals, potentially offering more redemption options and better synergy between poker, sports betting, and casino play.

-Yes, any FanDuel Poker product would be fully regulated by the same state gaming authorities that oversee current legal online poker operations.
+Yes, all FanDuel Poker products are fully regulated by the same state gaming authorities that oversee current legal online poker operations.
 Flutter is a publicly traded company that operates in highly regulated markets worldwide, and all its US gambling products adhere to strict standards for fair play, responsible gambling, and player fund protection.

 21+ in OH.
 Please play responsibly.
 For help, call the Ohio Problem Gambling Helpline at 1-800-589-9966 or 1-800-GAMBLER.